Officially: No, Mongolia is not a part of China.

-Today, Russian is still the most widely spoken foreign language in Mongolia, but usage of English is spreading.
+Today, Russian is still the most widely spoken foreign language in Mongolia, but the usage of English is spreading.

 Interesting Facts About Mongolia

 - Despite its enormous size, Mongolia is the most sparsely populated sovereign country in the world.
-Per a 2015 study by the United States, the estimated population was only around 3 million people, although getting an accurate count in such a nomadic place is nearly impossible!
+Per a 2015 study by the United States, the estimated population was only around three million people, although getting an accurate count in such a nomadic place is nearly impossible!

 - The most recent population estimate for Mongolia was performed by the U.S. Census Bureau.
 Not everyone agrees with that number, including the U.S. Department of State!
 They opt to use the United Nations' more conservative estimate from 2009 of 2.6 million people.